gfchaves/gchaves.net/_posts/2020-08-14-script-git-your-repos.md

 #move the .get (struct folder) from the empty to project dir (saw this technique on stackoverfloww)
 Move-Item -Force -Path temp/.git  -Destination .git

-#dete the temp folder => at this stage, should be empty
+#delete the temp folder => at this stage, should be empty
 Remove-Item temp -Recurse -Force -Confirm:$false

-#all all the files that are at project folder
+#add all the files that are at project folder
 git add .

 #commit